RajRanjan/Tutorials/nodejs.md

 // awesome1 is unaffected by awesome2
 awesome1.printMessage(); // hello
 The great thing about this example is that it is a simple pattern to understand because it only utilizes closures, first-class functions, and object literals—concepts that are already familiar to you and that we covered extensively in the beginning of this chapter.

+## Process

+* process.argv
+* process.nextTick

+## Events

+* Due to this evented nature of Node. js, it has first-class support for an event subscription/unsubscription pattern.
+This pattern is very similar to the way you would handle events using JavaScript in the browser.
+*